Luciaisacomputer/Tools-I-Use/README.md

 # What I use
 A list of tools and hardware I use.
+I find that a lot of people are very interested in what other developers use on a day to day basis, so here we go:

 ## Programming Tools